If you or someone you know needs help or wants to discuss mental health concerns, contact:

 - 7:050, School Admissions and Student Transfers To and From Non-District Schools, implementing State law requirements related to students who are in foster care;

-- 7:250, Student Support Services, implementing the Children’s Mental Health Act of 2003, 405 ILCS 49/ (requiring protocols for responding to students with social, emotional, or mental health issues that impact learning ability); and
+- 7:250, Student Support Services, implementing the Children’s Mental Health Act, 405 ILCS 49/ (requiring protocols for responding to students with social, emotional, or mental health issues that impact learning ability); and

 - State and/or federal resources that address emotional or mental health safety plans for students who are possibly at an increased risk for suicide, if available on the ISBE’s website pursuant to Ann Marie’s Law.